-8.3 CONTACT ADJUSTMENT - AKR 50/50H & AKRU 50
+8.3 CONTACT ADJUSTMENT - AKR30L, AKR50/50H & AKRU 50

-The contact structure shown in Fig. 47 is used by all AKR50 breaker types.
+The contact breaker shown in Fig. 47 is used by AKR30L and all AKR50 breaker types.
 This structure uses two movable contact arms.
 Each arm acts against a stationary arcing, a stationary intermediate and three stationary mains.